CourtIQ by RotoGrinders: Tutorial, FAQ & Learn More

 What is CourtIQ?

-CourtIQ is an amazing tool that allows us to compare how players do when they are on or off the court.
+CourtIQ is an amazing tool that allows us to compare how players do when their teammates are on or off the court.
 We are able to access a ton of useful data points that can help our decision making when selecting players for our rosters.
-From seeing the amount of minutes that players are on the court together, we are able to analyze the usage, FPM, and other stats in an easy to read table.
-Request a simple query such as, how does Russell Westbrook perform with Kevin Durant out of the lineup over the two last seasons?
-To a more complex one like how do Chris Paul and DeAndre Jordan perform on while Blake Griffin is off.
+From seeing the amount of minutes that players are on the court together, we are able to analyze the usage rate, fantasy points per minute (FPPM), and other stats in an easy to read table.
+Request a simple query such as: how does C.J.
+McCollum perform when Damian Lillard is off of the court?

 How Do I Use CourtIQ?